 Online Master’s in Communication Programs for Residents of South Dakota

 At present, there is only one school in South Dakota that offers an online option for students seeking a master’s in communication degree.
-South Dakota State University’s Department of Journalism & Mass Communication offers an Online Master of Mass Communication, which is a skills-oriented professional degree that prepares students for careers in journalism, media management, and strategic communication for broad audiences.
+South Dakota State University’s School of Communication & Journalism offers an Online Master of Mass Communication, which is a skills-oriented professional degree that prepares students for careers in journalism, media management, and strategic communication for broad audiences.
 Classes in this program include courses in professional research, the history of journalism, media management and administration, media law and ethics, the history of journalism, advanced studies in mass communication, and cross-platform storytelling.
 For their final graduation requirement, students can choose between completing a research paper or applied project, or taking additional coursework and creating a portfolio that features samples from their current professional work or an internship experience.
 Students work with their advisor to determine which graduation requirement they should select, according to their interests and professional goals.